Rajatkhanna801/SQLRawQueries/BasicSQLTopics/SQLcommands.md

 5. DQL ==> Data Query Language
 ==> SELECT

+###### Data defination language
-1. DDL ==> used to define struture of database such as tables, views, functions, etc. create, modify, delete any database objects.
+==> used to define struture of database such as tables, views, functions, etc. create, modify, delete any database objects.
 # Query to create student table
-(i) CREATE ==> command to create a table in database ==> CREATE TABLE STUDENTS
+(i) CREATE ==> command to create a table in database

+==> CREATE TABLE STUDENTS
 (
     ID VARCHAR(20) PRIMARY KEY,